Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

 # Availability and Documentation:

 One4All is published on CRAN and was created in R(4.2.1) [@R:2022] using the following libraries: shiny [@Shiny:2023], dplyr [@Dplyr:2023], validate [@Validate:2021], digest [@Digest:2023], data.table [@Datatable:2023], ckanr [@Ckanr:2023], openxlsx [@Openxlsx:2023], lexicon [@Lexicon:2018], readr [@Readr:2023], readxl [@Readxl:2023], tibble [@Tibble:2023], aws.s3 [@Awss3:2020], rlang [@Rlang:2023], jsonlite [@Jsonlite:2014], mongolite [@Jsonlite:2014], and httr [@Httr:2023].
-The validator app is hosted on the web at [openanalysis.org/one4all/](https://openanalysis.org/one4all/).
+The Validator app is hosted on the web at [openanalysis.org/one4all/](https://openanalysis.org/microplastic_data_portal/).
 The source code is [available on GitHub](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/One4All) with an [MIT License](https://opensource.org/license/mit).
 The source code can be run offline on any machine that can install the One4All package.
 This package is maintained by the Moore Institute for Plastic Pollution Research on GitHub and is updated with each release.

 # Future Goals

 The One4All portal is intended to be useful for users to validate and share their data.
 Our goal is to promote open-source resources for the public and update the software with other resources that have yet to be implemented.
 We plan to integrate Open Specy, developed by @Cowger:2021, for users to validate their spectra submissions before submitting to the Open Specy reference library.
-Additionally, we plan to incorporate the [Data Visualization Tool](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/One4All/tree/main/inst/apps/data_visualization) and the [Microplastic Image Explorer](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/One4All/tree/main/inst/apps/microplastic_image_explorer), both sourced from the [Microplastics Data Portal](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal), to increase discoverability and adhere to FAIR data principles.
-For the [Data Visualization Tool](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/One4All/tree/main/inst/apps/data_visualization), we intend to utilize an API key generated from the cloud services within the One4All to integrate shared data, enabling the tool to visually represent the shared data through maps, plots, and tables.
-Our objective for the [Microplastic Image Explorer](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/One4All/tree/main/inst/apps/microplastic_image_explorer) is to validate datasets containing microplastic images before integrating them into the tool’s database.
+Additionally, once the Validator tool receives user data, we plan to incorporate this data into the Data Visualization Tool and the Microplastic Image Explorer.
+For the Data Visualization Tool, we intend to utilize an API key generated from the cloud services within One4All to integrate shared data, enabling the tool to visually represent the shared data through maps, plots, and tables.
+Our objective for the Microplastic Image Explorer is to validate datasets containing microplastic images before integrating them into the tool’s database.
 Similarly, we can collect data for Trash AI, a GUI that identifies individual items of trash within images, by validating datasets containing images of trash before uploading them [@TrashAI:2023].
 Furthermore, we aim to expand our current set of rules by incorporating AI strategies such as ChatGPT [@ChatGPT:2024] to generate rule templates for macroplastics or other pollutants.
 This will provide users the option to create rule templates using AI strategies as well.

 # Acknowledgments

 We acknowledge and greatly appreciate the financial support from the National Renewable Energy Laboratory and the Possibility Lab.
 The Moore Institute for Plastic Pollution Research led the development of the software tool and drafting of this manuscript.
 The One4All portal was inspired by the Data Validator tool created by Appsilon.
 We acknowledge the work and the input of the San Francisco Estuary Institute and the California State Water Resources Control Board.
 We would like to thank Scott Coffin, Tony Hale, Diana Lin, Gemma Shusterman, Rebecca Sutton, Adam Wong, Richard Nelson, Leah Thornton Hampton, Libby Heeren, and Gabriel Daiess.
-We would also like to thank Anja Oca, Haig Minasian, and Holden Ford from California State University, Long Beach, who provided the valid sample data used in the validator application.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of any California State agency.

 # References